Silver Endeavour: The World’s Most Expensive Cruise Ship

 “But luxury, increasingly, is defined partly by what does not happen.
 It’s the absence of unnecessary stress.
 It’s the millions of details that must be attended to and the realization that all of them have been addressed.
 That’s also the experience we want to give the Silversea passenger.”

-The enclosed pool on Silver Endeavour and the casual elegance of the Grill restaurant on Silver Endeavour/Silversea
+The enclosed pool on Silver Endeavour and the casual elegance of the Grill restaurant on Silver Endeavour./Silversea

-Removing the friction points in travel matters more than ever, says Wendy Perrin, Editor in Chief of trip-planning advisory WendyPerrin.com.
+Removing the friction points in travel matters more than ever, says Wendy Perrin, Editor-in-Chief of trip-planning advisory WendyPerrin.com.

 “I don’t want to spend my vacation time dealing with hassles and annoyances,” she says.
 “I want to be relaxed.
 People want to eliminate the work from their vacation, and the more a company can eliminate logistics and give the time back to you, the better.”

 “The true definition of luxury today is when you get to keep your options,” says Peter Greenberg, a longtime journalist who is CBS News’ Travel Editor.
 “We redefined what mattered.
-It’s no longer just rich Corinthian leather, but space, breathability, clarity. “
+It’s no longer just rich Corinthian leather, but space, breathability, clarity.”

 Just as there is no longer one definition of luxury, there is no one perception of it either.
 Luxury, Perrin says, means different things to different people.

-Grand Suite, Silver Endeavour/Silversea
+Grand Suite, Silver Endeavour./Silversea

 “To me, some of the things that are the height of luxury are things that money can’t buy — things like privacy, solitude, quiet,” Perrin says.
 “Imagine being out in the middle of the desert, and someone has set up a table for you.
 A four-course gourmet dinner magically appears for just you and your loved one, and there’s nobody else there.”